Debate vs. Rewilding

 I will not debate civilization’s inherent unsustainability with anyone anymore.
 These days, I matter-of-factly articulate how civilization functions, very quickly.
 Agriculture does this, populations do this, civilization comes forth.
 In explaining rewilding, I see no need for debate.
 I see a need for shared observed reality.
 Once people can observe what this culture does to the planet, rewilding just looks like common sense.

-11 Comments on “Debate vs. Rewilding”
+11 responses to “Debate vs. Rewilding”

 1. Think of your typical high school debate club.
 Only sometimes do you even get to argue the side that you even believe in.
 More often, someone assigns a side to you, and you have to try to defend that side.
 I think that practice alone can help a lot of people, because it forces you to set aside your own point of view, and see things from someone else’s, if only for a little bit.